kuzzleio/documentation-old/src/sdk-reference/security/get-credentials.md

 ---

-## Callback response
+## Callback Response

-The response is a an object reflecting the credentials.
+The result is a an object with the credentials.